Adventure Therapy and Mental Health

 Often, there is a feeling of lethargy in mental health disorders like depression or anxiety and a need to be in bed with little or no contact with others.
 Someone may sleep longer and struggle to fall asleep, resulting in a poor sleep schedule.
 This itself is a tie into isolation and refusal to leave the house or the bedroom.
 These are factors that hinder the treatment of a disorder.

-It is common for patients to be put on a sleep schedule during inpatient treatment and encouraged to make their bed and stay in groups to discourage poor sleep habits.
+It is common for patients to be put on a sleep schedule during inpatient residential treatment and encouraged to make their bed and stay in groups to discourage poor sleep habits.
 It can be challenging to resist the urge to sleep when in a state of distress.
 Sleeping can feel therapeutic since it is a relief of mental pressure, if only temporarily for some.
-This is why literally “getting out” is highly recommended.
+This is why literally "getting out" is highly recommended.
 Rediscover what brings you joy, what gets you thinking, and offers a new perspective on life.

 Going on an Adventure